provable-things/ptokens-erc777-smart-contract/README.md

   <tokenSymbol>         ❍ The symbol of the pToken.
   <deployedAddress>     ❍ The ETH address of the deployed pToken.
   <recipient>           ❍ The recipient of the pegged out pTokens.
+  <originChainId>       ❍ The origin chain ID of this pToken contract.
   <adminAddress>        ❍ The ETH address to administrate the pToken.
   --userData=<hex>      ❍ Optional user data in hex format [default: 0x].
   <amount>              ❍ An amount in the most granular form of the token.
+  <destinationChainId>  ❍ A destination chain ID as a 'bytes4' solidity type.
+  <spenderAddress>      ❍ An ETH address that may spend tokens on your behalf.
+  --withGSN=<bool>      ❍ Use the version of the pToken with GasStationNetwork logic [default: true].
   <network>             ❍ Network the pToken is deployed on.
 It must exist in the 'hardhat.config.json'.

 ```